napari/docs/docs/_scripts/generate_screenshots/README.md

 `pynput` to record the screen and mouse interactions, exports the results to a json file, and then generates screenshots and videos based on this data.

+NOTE: Make sure the Qt version on your system is compatible with the PyQt version you are using.

 ## Usage

 To use these scripts, follow these steps: